octopodcasting/player/documentation/elements/octopod-cover.markdown

 - *A placeholder* when no image is specified and no current chapter information was found.
 - *The main image* specified inside the `image` attribute.
-- *A chapter image* specified in the chapter data fpr the current chapter.
+- *A chapter image* specified in the chapter data for the current chapter.

 ```html
 <octopod-cover